ASF header

 Stock Market:

-The Georgian Stock Exchange (GSE) was established in 1999 and is the sole securities exchange in Georgia, with its headquarters in Tbilisi.
-As of April 2024, there were shares of 7 companies listed on the GSE with a total market capitalization of USD 2.2 billion.
+As of August 2025, there were shares of 4 companies listed on the GSE with a total market capitalization of USD 478 million.
 However, there are some large and well-established companies from Georgia listed on the London Stock Exchange (LSE).
-The two largest banks, TBC Bank Group PLC (not listed on the GSE) and Bank of Georgia Group PLC are both listed on the LSE with a market capitalization of more than USD 2.2 billion and USD 2.9 billion respectively.
-The third company from Georgia listed on the LSE (but not on the GSE) is Georgia Capital which has a market capitalization of USD 711 million (all as of April 2024).
+The two largest banks, TBC Bank Group PLC (not listed on the GSE) and Bank of Georgia Group PLC are both listed on the LSE with a market capitalization of more than USD 2.2 billion and USD 2.5 billion respectively.
+The third company from Georgia listed on the LSE (but not on the GSE) is Georgia Capital which has a market capitalization of USD 584 million (all as of February 2025).
+8 brokerage companies are as of August 2025 admitted for trading at the GSE.

 Useful Links: